 - 1. There shall be an unambiguous assignment of each command to an initiated function or data change. - 2.
-Commands that are not documented shall have no effect on legally relevant functions, device-specific parameters and measurement data. - 3.
-The respective parts of the software that interpret commands are considered to be legally relevant software.
+Commands that are not documented shall have no effect on legally relevant software, device-specific parameters and measurement data. - The modules that interpret commands are considered to be legally relevant software.